 We do what we love, and reimagining what is possible is central to all that we do.

-Mindful Life, Mindful Work's leadership team consists of individuals having diverse backgrounds that span conventional and unconventional trajectories, both personally and professionally.
+Mindful Life, Mindful Work, Inc's leadership team consists of individuals having diverse backgrounds that span conventional and unconventional trajectories, both personally and professionally.
 The commonality we all share is a deep desire to create livelihoods that bridge the gap between professional success and personal satisfaction, and to do so for organizations, teams, and individuals seeking sustainable growth and ease.
 Our intention is to be rigorous, conscientious, and to endlessly strive towards making the world a better place for all.
-View Our Coaching Team

-Team member biographies and areas of specialization can be viewed below.
+Team member biographies and MLMW role can be viewed below.

 (Clicking on above photos reveals each team member's geographical location)

 Jonathan Reynolds is founder and CEO of Mindful Life, Mindful Work, Inc. Based in the San Francisco Bay Area, Jonathan’s business and leadership coaching clarifies and leverages the value propositions and key relationships of his clients.
 Since 1997, Jonathan has trained extensively in the discipline of mindfulness, and his work with leaders emphasizes simple and practical ways to improve performance, efficiency, and workplace cultures by integrating mindfulness sensibilities.
 More About Jonathan